SauravMaheshkar/Image-Classification-using-Augementation/README.md

 # Overview
 [(Back to top)](#table-of-contents)

-This repository contains the code for Image Classification using Augmentation.
+This repository contains a program for Image Classification using Augmentation.

 We are going to use 3 libraries for this project:
 1. os: For Handling Directories using Python.